DavidLXu/DavidLXu.github.io/_posts/2026-06-21-blog-post-pace-sim2real-paper-notes.md

 This post supports **English / 中文** switching via the site language toggle in the top navigation.

+## Which PACE Is This?

+This article covers **PACE: Precise Adaptation through Continuous Evolution**, the ETH Zurich pipeline for identifying joint-space dynamics and training energy-efficient legged-robot policies.
+It is distinct from **PACE: Phase-Aware Chunk Execution**, a test-time method that dynamically chooses how much of a predicted robot-action chunk to execute before replanning.
+The latter is covered in a separate note: [PACE: Phase-Aware Chunk Execution for Robot Policies with Action Chunking](/posts/2026/08/pace-phase-aware-chunk-execution-paper-notes/).

 ## TL;DR

 **PACE** is a sim-to-real pipeline for legged robots that treats actuator and joint dynamics as the main reality gap.
-The key move is practical: collect short fixed-base, in-air encoder trajectories, fit a compact physical parameterization in simulation with CMA-ES, then train locomotion policies directly in the fitted simulator without dynamics randomization.
-The paper is useful if you are thinking about parameter identification as an alternative to ActuatorNet-style black-box actuator modeling.
+The key move is practical: collect short fixed-base, in-air encoder trajectories, fit a compact physical parameterization in simulation with CMA-ES, then train locomotion policies directly in the fitted simulator without actuator-dynamics randomization.
+The published pipeline also introduces a four-term locomotion reward whose dominant regularizer is a physics-grounded PMSM energy model.
+The paper is useful if you are thinking about parameter identification as an alternative to ActuatorNet-style black-box actuator modeling, or physical energy accounting as an alternative to a long list of heuristic penalties.

-My read: PACE is strongest as a **joint-space dynamics alignment recipe**.
-It does not try to learn a full residual simulator.
-It fits per-joint effective inertia, viscous damping, Coulomb friction, joint bias, and one global command delay.
+My read: PACE's most reusable contribution is the **joint-space dynamics alignment recipe**.
+It fits per-joint effective inertia, viscous damping, Coulomb friction, joint bias, and one global command delay instead of learning a full residual simulator.
 That gives a small parameter vector, enough physical meaning to debug, and a workflow that works even when the robot has only joint encoders and no joint torque sensors.
+The energy-aware policy objective then uses that aligned simulator to optimize electrical, mechanical, and gravitational energy in shared physical units.

 ## Paper and Resources

 The paper is **"Towards Bridging the Gap: Systematic Sim-to-Real Transfer for Diverse Legged Robots"** by **Filip Bjelonic, Fabian Tischhauser, and Marco Hutter** from ETH Zurich's Robotic Systems Lab.
-It is available as [arXiv:2509.06342](https://arxiv.org/abs/2509.06342), with the project code at [leggedrobotics/pace-sim2real](https://github.com/leggedrobotics/pace-sim2real), documentation at [pace.filipbjelonic.com](https://pace.filipbjelonic.com/), and an ETH Research Collection dataset for actuator model identification and locomotion experiments at [PACE Dataset for Sim-to-Real Transfer in Legged Robots](https://www.research-collection.ethz.ch/items/ea53e17a-76eb-460f-81ba-6e65f7078539).
+This note has been refreshed against [arXiv:2509.06342v2](https://arxiv.org/abs/2509.06342), revised July 31, 2026, and the published *International Journal of Robotics Research* version ([DOI: 10.1177/02783649261459628](https://doi.org/10.1177/02783649261459628)).
+Project code is available at [leggedrobotics/pace-sim2real](https://github.com/leggedrobotics/pace-sim2real), documentation at [pace.filipbjelonic.com](https://pace.filipbjelonic.com/), and the identification/locomotion dataset at [PACE Dataset for Sim-to-Real Transfer in Legged Robots](https://www.research-collection.ethz.ch/items/ea53e17a-76eb-460f-81ba-6e65f7078539).

 The repository frames PACE as **Precise Adaptation through Continuous Evolution**.
 In the public code path, the basic example collects excitation data and runs `scripts/pace/fit.py`, which estimates actuator and joint parameters with CMA-ES for Isaac Lab / Isaac Sim 5.0-style workflows.